Direct Metal Laser Sintering: Everything To Know About DMLS 3D Printing

 Metal 3D printer performance depends on three main factors:

 Overall, metal 3D printers are usually accurate to around 0.1mm.
-They are not like desktop FDM printers that are often plug and play however, and often require trained operators to monitor the machines and perform the necessary maintenance tasks.
+They are not like desktop FDM 3D printers that are often plug and play however, and often require trained operators to monitor the machines safely and effectively.

 Firstly, the roller within the metal 3D printer spreads out a thin layer of powder in the 3D printer’s empty tank.
 This powder layer is spread to be the same as the height of one layer (usually 20-100 microns).
 The print chamber of the 3D printer is then heated up.